RajugadePradnya/Edusity/README.md

+# Edusity
+Designed and developed a responsive website using HTML, CSS, React It is an educational site

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.